Pac-Man: Development

-Iwatani has often claimed that the character of Pac-Man was designed after the shape of a pizza with a missing slice while he was at lunch; in a 1986 interview he said that this was only half-true, and that the Pac-Man character was also based on him rounding out and simplifying the Japanese character "kuchi" (口), meaning "mouth".
-The four ghosts were made to be cute, colorful and appealing, using bright, pastel colors and expressive blue eyes.
-Iwatani had used this idea before in Cutie Q, which features similar ghost-like characters, and decided to incorporate it into Pac-Man.
-He was inspired by the television series Casper the Friendly Ghost and the manga Obake no Q-Taro.
-Ghosts were chosen as the game's main antagonists because they were used as villainous characters in animation.
-The idea for the fruit bonuses was based on graphics displayed on slot machines, which often use symbols such as cherries and bells.
+Iwatani has often claimed that the character of Pac-Man was inspired by the shape of a pizza with a missing slice that he observed at lunch, but in a 1986 interview, he said that this was only partially true and that the character's appearance was also the result of rounding and simplifying the Japanese character "kuchi" (口), meaning "mouth".
+The four ghosts were designed as cute, colorful and appealing, using bright, pastel colors and expressive blue eyes.
+Iwatani had used this idea in the development of Cutie Q, which features similar ghost-like characters.
+He was inspired by the television series Casper the Friendly Ghost and the manga series Obake no Q-Taro.

-Originally, Namco president Masaya Nakamura had requested that all of the ghosts be red and thus indistinguishable from one another.
-Iwatani believed that the ghosts should be different colors, and he received unanimous support from his colleagues for this idea.
-The ghosts were programmed to have their own distinct personalities, so as to keep the game from becoming too boring or impossibly difficult to play.
-Each ghost's name gives a hint to its strategy for tracking down Pac-Man: Shadow ("Blinky") always chases Pac-Man, Speedy ("Pinky") tries to get ahead of him, Bashful ("Inky") uses a more complicated strategy to zero in on him, and Pokey ("Clyde") alternates between chasing him and running away.
-(The ghosts' Japanese names are おいかけ, chase; まちぶせ, ambush; きまぐれ, fickle; and おとぼけ, playing dumb, respectively.)
-To break up the tension of constantly being pursued, humorous intermissions between Pac-Man and Blinky were added.
-The sound effects were among the last things added to the game, created by Toshio Kai.
-In a design session, Iwatani noisily ate fruit and made gurgling noises to describe to Kai how he wanted the eating effect to sound.
-Upon completion, the game was titled Puck Man, based on the working title.
+Ghosts were chosen as the game's main antagonists because they often appeared as villainous characters in animation.
+The idea for the fruit bonuses was based on graphics displayed on slot machine.
+Namco president Masaya Nakamura had originally requested that all of the ghosts be colored red and appear indistinguishable from one another.
+Iwatani believed that the ghosts should appear in different colors, and his colleagues unanimously supported his idea.
+The ghosts were programmed to display their own distinct personalities in order to prevent the game from becoming too boring or impossibly difficult to play.
+Each ghost's name provides a hint to its strategy for chasing Pac-Man: Shadow ("Blinky") always chases Pac-Man, Speedy ("Pinky") tries to get ahead of him, Bashful ("Inky") uses a more complicated strategy and Pokey ("Clyde") alternates between chasing and escaping.
+The ghosts' Japanese names are おいかけ, chase; まちぶせ, ambush; きまぐれ, fickle; and おとぼけ, playing dumb, respectively.

+To alleviate the tension of constant pursuit, humorous intermissions between Pac-Man and Blinky were added.
+The sound effects were among the last features added to the game, created by Toshio Kai.
+In a design session, Iwatani noisily ate fruit and emitted gurgling noises to describe to Kai how he wanted the eating effect to sound.
+Upon completion, the game was titled Puck Man.